 On February 9, 2018, Council President Bender introduced subject matter to establish an inclusionary zoning (housing) ordinance.
-Inclusionary housing is intended to promote affordable housing and to fulfill the goals of the city’s housing policies by ensuring that affordable housing is provided in new residential or mixed-use developments.
+Inclusionary housing intends to advance the goals of the City’s housing policies by requiring that affordable housing units are provided in new residential or mixed-use developments.
 Cities in the Twin Cities region with inclusionary housing policies include Edina (2015), Golden Valley (2017), Brooklyn Park (2017), St. Louis Park (updated 2018), and Bloomington (2019).

-Since 2003, the City of Minneapolis has implemented housing policy that requires affordable housing units in residential and mixed-use projects with 10 or more units that receives financial assistance from the city.
-The policy was expanded in 2016 to apply the affordable housing requirement to projects receiving pass-through funding from the city (state or federal funds) for purposes other than environmental remediation.
-In 2017, the policy was updated to include residential development of 10 or more units proposed on property or a portion of property owned by the city.
+Since 2003, the City of Minneapolis has implemented housing policy that requires affordable housing units in residential and mixed-use projects with 10 or more units that receive financial assistance from the City.
+The policy was expanded to apply affordable housing requirements to projects receiving pass-through funding from the City (state or federal funds), and projects developed on property or a portion of property owned by the City.

-The City engaged a consultant, Grounded Solutions Network, to conduct financial feasibility analysis and policy research regarding national best practices to inform recommendations for additional inclusionary housing policy options for the city.
+In 2017, the City engaged a consultant, Grounded Solutions Network (GSN), to conduct financial feasibility analysis and policy research about national best practices to inform recommendations for inclusionary housing policy options for the City.
 Their report included pros and cons of different policy choices, and case studies from inclusionary housing policies in Washington DC, Chicago and Seattle.
 The report included research and data from a policy brief called Inclusionary Housing Prevalence, Impact and Practices.
 This policy brief noted that at the end of 2016, 886 jurisdictions had inclusionary housing programs in 25 states and the District of Columbia.
-An inter-department team of City staff from Community Planning and Economic Development (CPED) Housing, Development Services, and Long-Range Planning, City Attorney’s Office and the Finance and Property Services department supported this work.
-Grounded Solutions Network solicited input from private developers and affordable housing advocates in this process.
+An inter-department team of City staff from Community Planning and Economic Development (CPED) Housing, Development Services, and Long-Range Planning divisions, City Attorney’s Office and the Finance and Property Services department supported this work.
+Grounded Solutions Network also received feedback from private developers and affordable housing advocates in this process.

 - Aug 22, 2018 - Housing Policy & Development Committee of the City Council